-(ii) Unreimbursed reasonable attendant care and auxiliary apparatus expenses for each member of the family who is a person with disabilities, to the extent necessary to enable any member of the family (including the member who is a person with disabilities) to be employed.
-This deduction may not exceed the earned income received by family members who are eighteen (18) years of age or older and who are able to work because of such attendant care or auxiliary apparatus; and
+(ii) Unreimbursed reasonable attendant care and auxiliary apparatus expenses for each member of the family who is a person with disabilities, to the extent necessary to enable any member of the family (including the member who is a person with disabilities) to be This part covers policies related to these mandatory deductions.
+Verification requirements related to these deductions are found in Chapter 7, Verifications.